emirgsag/python_the_game/README.md

 # python_the_game
 Snake game with Python.
 In data.txt your highest score will be recorded.
 You can type 0 to reset your highest score.
-When the snake dies, the game resets itself but does not reset its length correctly.
+When the snake dies, the game resets itself but does not reset Snake's length correctly.